 The device’s components usually include a small liquid reservoir, a heating element, and a power source, which may be a battery or a wired USB adapter.
 Most electronic cigarettes are portable, self-contained cylindrical devices in varying sizes, and many are designed to outwardly resemble traditional cigarettes.
 Most are also reusable, with replaceable and refillable components, though some models are disposable.
 Liquids that produce vapor for electronic cigarettes are available in many different flavor varieties and nicotine concentrations, including nicotine-free versions.

-The primary stated use of the electronic cigarette is an alternative to tobacco smoking, or a smoking cessation device: It endeavors to deliver the experience of smoking without the adverse health effects usually associated with tobacco smoke, or to at least greatly reduce those risks.
+The primary stated use of the electronic cigarette is an alternative to cigarette smoking, or a smoking cessation device: It endeavors to deliver the experience of smoking without the adverse health effects usually associated with cigarette smoke, or to at least greatly reduce those risks.